Listen to or download this article:

 “The Rocket’s Red Glare”

-In 1776, then-future President John Adams wrote a letter to his wife, Abigail, detailing how he thought Americans should celebrate the country’s declared independence from England.
+In 1776, future-President John Adams wrote a letter to his wife, Abigail, detailing how he thought Americans should celebrate the country’s declared independence from England.
 He wrote the day should be filled with “pomp & parade, with shews (shows), games, sports, bonfires, bells and illuminations from one end of this continent to the other from this time forward forever more (sic).”
 His words were heard by many, resulting in the first July 4th fireworks display in Philadelphia the very next year.
 Today, Americans spent $2.7 billion dollars on fireworks!

 Chanticleer’s Fourth of July is celebrated in Bellingham, Wash.
 The day’s events include a celebration at Zuanich Point Park and the Squalicum Boathouse, with a fireworks show over Bellingham Bay.
 Events begin at 2pm, and, with sunset around 9:15pm, the fireworks show will begin at 10:30pm!